diyjac/SDC-P4/README.md

 #### 3.3.6 Failure Intervention

-During this process of analyzing lane line tracking loss, we used our diagnostics tools to figure why we were failing so often.
+During this process of analyzing lane line-tracking loss, we used our diagnostics tools to figure why we were failing so often.
 We actually had a lot more failures before, and our predictions were less accurate.
 We wanted to find a better way to prevent these failures in the first place while maintaining a more efficient process.
 In this section, we discussed some failure prevention methods we discovered.

 ##### 3.3.6.1 Missing RoadManager and Line Component Interactions

 Before putting together our intervention method, we notice that the **Line** modules only fed their statistics forward to the **RoadManager** and there were no active feedback mechanism to have the **Line** module improve its performance by the **RoadManager** module.
 So, there were alot of information being gathered by the **RoadManager** that were not placed into service to accurately predict the lane line locations.
 We decided to change that.

 ##### 3.3.6.2 RoadManager Requests

-One of our discovery was that when the **Line** module loses track of a lane line, it is usually the points towards the horizon that were missed.
+One of our discovery was that when the **Line** module loses track of a lane line; it is usually the points towards the horizon that were missed.
 If we do not actively try to move back up and re-discover the lane line positions, we would lose the lane line completely and have to restart the process.
 At first we tried different ways for the **RoadManager** to predict where the roadmarkings were and then force the **Line** component to search there.
 This ended in all sorts of interesting lane line patterns that did not necessarily conform to what was actually in the video.
 What we ended up doing was just to have the **RoadManager** tell the **Line** component to *go higher*, but only a little at a time *(ten pixels)*.
 It seems this general request was all that was needed because the **Line** module actually knew what to do using its fitted polynomials.
 It just needed to be told to extend its lane line mask higher up to encompass the extra points that were missed before.
 Below are the new code segments added to **RoadManager** module to enable this:

 ```
 # If we are in the harder challenge, our visibility is obscured,